benjystanton/benjystanton.github.io/src/posts/2019-02-23-how-to-be-a-more-resilient-service-designer.md

 ---
 layout: layouts/post
 title: How to be a more resilient service designer
+tags:
+- Design
-categories: design service-design
+- Service design
+- post
 last_modified_at: 20 May 2020
 ---

-<p>Last week, I turned to Twitter for help.
+Last week, I turned to Twitter for help.
 I needed some tips on how to cope with some of the stress I was facing at work.
-I guessed that the challenges I was facing were pretty common to those faced by service designers.</p>
+I guessed that the challenges I was facing were pretty common to those faced by service designers.

 <blockquote><p>Service designers!
 How do you cope with the stress of feeling out of control/your depth, when you are constantly trying to breakdown the boundaries between team, departments and organisations?</p>&mdash; Benjy Stanton (@benjystanton) <a href="https://twitter.com/benjystanton/status/1096064210566561793?ref_src=twsrc%5Etfw">February 14, 2019</a></blockquote>